C++ Software Developer

 It's not always pure fun as sometimes we struggle with making a technology use case work or need to fight with installing a specific version of the technology or adapting our Vagrantfiles so that they work with AWS or ESXi or spend some time looking at jconsole to find the mbean that id of interest to us or edit a json file for which we did not manage to create a UI for.
 The result of our work extends the functionality of the whole Dynatrace SaaS/Managed product with the visibility for the given technology.
 Let's take Elastic Search as an example.
 Without the plugin we had in the product a service level view of it.
 For example when Java applications were accessing it.
 With a plugin we extended our product so that it has a close eye on the performance metrics that Elastic Search is providing.

-Step 2: You are invited for the personal meeting with us.
+Step 2: We invite you to a personal meeting with us.

-Step 3: You meet with Development Lead and team members to talk about your experience, technical skills and english communication skills
+Step 3: You meet with the Development Lead and team members to talk about your experience, technical skills, and English communication skills.

-Step 4: You meeet with Development Lead and HR representative to sign your contract.
-Congratulations, welcome to the Dynatrace Team!
+Step 4: If everything works out, you meet with the Development Lead and HR representative to sign your contract and celebrate your joining